-- 6.6.1 There are more than 20 Local Wildlife Sites (LWS) in Bovingdon, including Bovingdon Brickworks, Gorsefield and Ramacre Woods, Great Wood north of Bovingdon airfield, and Little Hay Golf Course.
-A Map showing Local Wildlife Sites can be found in APPENDIX H. - Narrow, tree and hedge-lined lanes are a feature of the smaller roads through the area.
+- 6.6.1 There are more than 20 Local Wildlife Sites (LWS) in Bovingdon, including Bovingdon Brickfields, Gorsefield and Ramacre Woods, Great Wood north of Bovingdon airfield, and Little Hay Golf Course.
+A Map showing Local Wildlife Sites can be found in APPENDIX I. - 6.6.2 Narrow, tree and hedge-lined lanes are a feature of the smaller roads through the area.
 Wide grassed areas in front of houses provide a more open feel to the village.
 A significant feature beyond the village is the network of old hedgerows, especially south and east of Bovingdon.
 Typically mixed they include hazel, blackthorn, holly and hornbeam.
 It is clear that surviving interconnecting hedgerows are valuable in maintaining a network of wildlife habitat.
+Wildlife corridors are shown on the Policies Map. - 6.6.3 Hyde Lane running from Green Lane to the Moody Estate is an example of an ancient road that now provides a corridor for different species.
+Stoney Lane, Pocketsdell Lane and Green Lane are part of the rights of way network.
+Most non-motorised rights of way provide wildlife corridors.
+HCCs' Countryside Management Service (CMS) engages volunteers in the improvement of the local environment for people and wildlife.
+The rights of way network in Bovingdon can benefit from the activity of CMS led and co-ordinated volunteers who monitor and undertake minor repairs if routes in Bovingdon are promoted.
+There has been a substantial increase in volunteer work, demonstrating that coordinated and well managed community volunteers can have a significant role to play in ensuring that the network is well maintained and easy to use.
+Over the period of this Plan the range of volunteer roles will be broadened, allowing people to contribute to path upkeep, and maintaining wildlife corridors whether it is walking, riding, surveying or carrying out practical improvements outdoors in small teams.

-Wildlife corridors are shown on the Policies Map.
-Hyde Lane running from Green lane to the Moody Estate is an example of an ancient road that now provides a corridor for different species. - 6.6.3 House martins live nearby the Brickfields and could possibly nest at Grange Farm.
-They are an endangered species therefore need protection with House Martin boxes under the eaves of buildings facing the Brickfields into development plans.
-Great Crested Newts breed within a few hundred meters of Bovingdon Green community pond and may also be found at Grange Farm.
+6.6.4 House martins live nearby the Brickfields and could possibly nest at Grange Farm.
+House Martins are an endangered species and therefore need protection.
+House Martin boxes mounted under the eaves of buildings facing the Brickfields would providing nesting sites and could help to increase numbers.
+Great Crested Newts breed within a few hundred metres of Bovingdon Green community pond and may also be found at Grange Farm.
 A churchyard survey on grasses, lichens, plants and trees, and a bird survey can be found in the Environment Report in the Additional Evidence section of the Neighbourhood Plan webpage.

-Figure 28: Galega in Bovingdon Brickfields
+Figure 29: Galega in Bovingdon Brickfields

-6.6.4 The Environment Act 2021 contains ambitious provisions, including a mandatory requirement for new developments to provide a 10% biodiversity net gain as set out in a biodiversity plan.
+6.6.5 The Environment Act 2021 contains ambitious provisions, including a mandatory requirement for new developments to provide a 10% biodiversity net gain as set out in a biodiversity plan.
 Pending the details of this advancement being set out in statute, biodiversity should be measured using a biodiversity calculator.